CS2103AUG2016-W14-C2/main/docs/UserGuide.md

 [//]: # (@@author A0139515A)

 #### Undo `undo`
-Undo the most recent command.
+Undo the most recent command.<br>
+>Only applicable for add, delete, edit, complete, uncomplete and clear commands

 Format : `undo`

+Undo modify storage path command.<br>

+Format : `undo modify`

 #### Redo `redo`
 Redo the most recent command.
+>Only applicable for add, delete, edit, complete, uncomplete and clear commands

 Format : `redo`

+Redo modify storage path command.<br>

+Format : `redo modify`

 #### Modifying the storage path `modify`
 Modifies the storage path that stores all the data.<br>

 Format : `modify STORAGE_LOCATION`
+> Enter `modify default` to revert to the original file storage

 Example:

-`modify storage path user/Desktop`
+`modify Dropbox/MyStorage/menion.xml`

 #### Viewing help `help`
 Shows a list of available commands and how to use them.<br>